anaabhiana/communicationmodedetector/README.md

-## 🧑‍💻 Setup Instructions:
+## 🧑‍💻 Setup Instructions:You need to run all of these command from project root directory
 1. **Create Virtual Environment:**
-## You need to run all of these command from project root directory

 If Python 3.11 is not installed, you can install it using Homebrew (for macOS): brew install python@3.11

-2. Create a Virtual Environment with Python 3.11: python3.11 -m venv venv
+2. Create a Virtual Environment with Python 3.11: python3.11 -m venv venv source venv/bin/activate
- # Mac
- source venv/bin/activate